-The Siebel 7 adapter connects to the spoke application using parameters from the adapter.ini file.
+The Siebel 2000 adapter connects to the spoke application using parameters from the adapter.ini file.
 Table 2-6 lists the parameter name, description, the possible and default values, and example of each parameter.

 Parameter Description Example application The name of the application this adapter connects to.
 This must match with the name specified in iStudio during creating of metadata.
 Any alphanumeric string can be used.
 There is no default value. application=aqapp partition The partition this adapter handles as specified in iStudio.
 Any alphanumeric string is a possible value.
 There is no default value. partition=germany instance_number To have multiple adapter instances for the given application with the given partition, each adapter should have a unique instance number.
 Possible values are any integer greater than 1.
-There is no default value. instance_number=1 agent_log_level The amount of logging.
+There is no default value. instance_number=1 agent_log_level Specifies the amount of logging necessary.
 Possible values are: agent_log_level=2 0=errors only 1=status and errors 2=trace, status, and errors The default value is 1. agent subscriber_name The subscriber name used when this adapter registers its subscription.
-The possible value is a valid Oracle Advanced Queuing subscriber name.
-There is no default value. agent_subscriber name=aqapp agent_message selector Specifies conditions for message selection when registering its subscription with the hub.
+The possible value is a valid Oracle Advanced Queuing subscriber name and there is no default value. agent_subscriber name=aqapp agent_message selector Specifies conditions for message selection when registering its subscription with the hub.
 The possible value is a valid Oracle Advanced Queuing message selector string.
 There is no default value. agent_message selector=recipient list like '%aqapp,%' agent_reply subscriber_name The subscriber name used when multiple adapter instances for the given application with the given partition are used.
 Optional if there is only one instance running.
 The possible value is application name (parameter: application) concatenated with instance number (parameter: instance_number).
 There is no default value.
 If application=aqapp, instance_number=2, then, agent_reply subscriber name=aqapp2

 Parameter Description Example agent_reply message_selector Used only if multiple adapter instances for the given application with the given partition.
 The possible value is a string built using concatenating application name (parameter:application) with instance number (parameter:instance_number).
 There is no default value.
 If application=aqapp, instance_number=2, then agent_reply message selector=receipient list like '%,aqapp2,%' agent_tracking enabled Specifies if message tracking is enabled.
 Set to false to turn off all tracking of messages.
 Set to true to track messages with tracking fields set in iStudio.
+Possible values are true or false.
 The default value is true. agent_tracking enabled=true agent throughput measurement enabled Specifies if throughput measurement is enabled.
 Set to true to turn on all throughput measurements.
-The default value is true. agent_throughput measurement enabled=true agent_use custom_hub_dtd Specifies if a custom data type definition (DTD) should be used for the common view message when handing it to the hub.
-By default, adapters use an OracleAS InterConnect-specific DTD for all messages sent to the hub as other OracleAS InterConnect adapters will be retrieving the messages from the hub and know how to interpret them.
-Set to true if you want to use the DTD import from every message of the common view.
-Only set to true if a OracleAS InterConnect adapter is not receiving the messages from the hub.
+Possible values are true or false.
+The default value is true. agent_throughput measurement enabled=true agent_use custom_hub_dtd Specifies if a custom DTD should be used for the common view message when handing it to the hub.
+By default adapters use an Oracle Application Server InterConnect-specific DTD for all messages sent to the hub as other Oracle Application Server InterConnect adapters will be retrieving the messages from the hub and know how to interpret them.
+Set to true if for every message, the DTD imported for the message of the common view is to be used instead of the Oracle Application Server InterConnect DTD.
+Only set to true if a Oracle Application Server InterConnect adapter is not receiving the messages from the hub.
+Possible values are true or false.
 There is no default value. agent_use_custom_hub dtd=false agent_metadata caching Specifies the metadata caching algorithm.
-Possible values are: startup-Cache everything at startup.
-This may take a while if there are a lot of tables in the agent_metadata caching=demand repository. demand-Cache metadata as it is used. ■ none-No caching.
+Possible values are: agent_metadata caching=demand startup-Cache everything at startup.
+This may take a while if there are many tables in the repository. demand-Cache metadata as it is used. none-No caching.
 This slows down performance.
 The default value is demand.